joone/MSEdgeExplainers/DelayedMessages/explainer.md

 # Proposal: Introducing the Delayed Messages API

-The Delayed Messages API introduces the `PerformanceDelayMessageTiming` interface, delivered via the PerformanceObserver API.
+The Delayed Messages API introduces the `PerformanceDelayedMessageTiming` interface, delivered via the PerformanceObserver API.
 This interface allows developers to identify browser contexts or workers where `postMessage` events are significantly delayed in the message queue.
 It also provides detailed breakdowns of the event's lifecycle, including information about the invoker, receiver, and blocking scripts.

 This new interface relies on two supporting interfaces:

   * `PerformanceMessageScriptInfo`: Provides details about the script that sent or received the message.
   * `PerformanceExecutionContextInfo`: Describes the execution context (e.g., main thread, worker) of the sender or receiver.

-## `PerformanceDelayMessageTiming` Interface
+## `PerformanceDelayedMessageTiming` Interface

 This interface provides end-to-end timing for a `postMessage` event.
 The following diagram illustrates the key timestamps: